 The faster you find and clean up after a house-training accident, the better the chances you will be able to eliminate the odor.
 Remove solid wastes and blot up as much liquid as possible, using paper towels.
-Cover the wet area with more paper towels, and stand on the spot to soak up residual moisture.
+Cover the wet area with more paper towels, and press on the spot to soak up residual moisture.
 Rinse the area with water, and repeat the process.

 If an accident has had time to soak into the carpet, follow the same steps for removing as much of the waste as you can, then blot the area.
-Instead of rinsing the spot with water, use equal parts of water and white vinegar or a commercial pet-odor remover or enzymatic cleaner.
+Instead of rinsing the spot with water, use equal parts of water and white vinegar or a commercial pet-odor remover or enzymatic cleaner, such as Nature's Miracle or Biokleen.
 These are available through veterinarians and pet supply stores, and they work to neutralize the odor.
 Allow the solution to soak according to the manufacturer's guidelines, then use a wet-vac to suction it away.

-When the area is dry, cover it with an inexpensive, disposable, plastic table cloth.
-This will protect the carpet, reduce the temptation of smell, and allow for easy cleanup if another accident occurs.
+When the area is dry, cover it with an inexpensive, disposable, plastic table cloth or puppy potty training pads.
+This will protect the carpet from dog pee, reduce the temptation of smell, and allow for easy cleanup if another accident occurs.
 If your dog is marking a particular spot repeatedly, block his access to the area, or remove and replace the carpet to prevent future temptation.

 Dogs have sensitive noses, so several cleanings and applications of topical treatments may be necessary to remove all traces of the odor.
 Regularly dust your carpets with baking soda or baking soda-based cleaning products, and vacuum it away.
 This is especially important if an unfamiliar dog has been in your home.
 This process will help prevent animal odors from building up on the carpet, reducing the potential for accidents.